-The Ontario E-Discovery Implementation Committee (EIC) has released revised versions of all of its e-discovery and e-trial model documents and guidance materials.
+The Digital Evidence and eDiscovery Working Group has released revised versions of all of its e-discovery and e-trial model documents and guidance materials.
 Links to all of these documents are provided below.

 The documents fall into the following broad categories: